Christmas

 Why should you order employee gifts early?

 Christmas is a fixed deadline, and Q4 is when demand for gifting spikes all at once.
-Branded items take longer to produce than ready-made ones, because design, mockups, sign-off and assembly all happen before anything ships, and the loveliest products and makers tend to sell through first.
+Branded items take longer to produce than ready-made ones, because design, mockups, sign-off and assembly all happen before anything ships, and the loveliest products tend to sell through first.
 Ordering from early autumn takes the strain off the whole process and protects the part people underestimate: getting every box out to the right address on time, especially across a remote team.
 Earlier also means more choice and a calmer sign-off, rather than rushing decisions in December.
 To make this easy we store your gifts free for up to three months, so you can lock in your order and design now, then ship on your own schedule.
 The goal is to remove the deadline panic entirely, so the season feels organised rather than frantic.

 How do you personalise gifts so they feel warm?